alphagov/govuk-developer-docs/source/manual/zendesk.html.md

 ## Triaging a ticket

-If you have any doubts as to the legitimacy or urgency of a ticket, it should be deferred to the delivery manager.
+If you have any doubts as to the legitimacy or urgency of a ticket, it should be deferred to the delivery manager or 2nd line tech lead.

 Once you've established that a ticket is legitimate, you should follow [the process in this diagram][zendesk-triage-diagram].
 There is a printout on the 2nd line desk.

 In all cases, 2nd line will respond to the ticket, even if it is simply a note to the user saying that you've passed their request to the relevant team.

+> If you are unsure which group to triage a ticket to, you can reassign to `2nd/3rd Line--Zendesk Administration`, and they can help route the ticket to the appropriate place.

+Below are some of the groups we often triage tickets to:

+* Content support - `2nd Line--GOV.UK Content Triage, Gov't`
+* GDPR and Privacy enquiries - `3rd Line--GDS Privacy`
+* Licensing - `1st Line--Licensing Support`
+* Security issues - `3rd Line--Cyber Security`
+* Spam - `2nd Line--User Support Escalation`

 ## Passing to another government department or service team